New Mexico Supreme Court: New Mexico Territorial Supreme Court

 In 1846, what is now New Mexico was seized by the United States from Mexico at the outset of the Mexican–American War.
 Brigadier General Stephen Watts Kearny was installed as military governor at Santa Fe, and appointed Joab Houghton the first Chief Justice of New Mexico, in the provisional civilian government, with Antonio J. Otero and Charles Beaubien also serving as justices.
 Houghton served until 1850, when the New Mexico Territory was organized by one of the five acts of United States Congress collectively known as the Compromise of 1850.

 Section 10 of the 1850 Act formally established the supreme court for the territory.
 The court consisted of a chief justice and two associate justices (later increased to five), who were appointed to four-year terms by the president of the United States and confirmed by the U.S. Senate.
 The court met in a building designed by Chief Justice Houghton, which served as the courthouse until 1937.

 The justices were also to each preside over a trial court within one of the territory's three judicial districts.
 This resulted in a situation then common among the territorial courts, in which the Supreme Court justices would often preside over an appeal from a decision that one of them had handed down; Congress later required disqualification of the justice.
 The appellate and original jurisdiction of the Territorial Supreme Court was to be defined by subsequent law of the territory, though the 1850 Act provided that writs of error and appeals were to be allowed in all cases from final decisions of the District courts.
 The justices were given the same power to grant writs of habeas corpus as judges of the United States in the District of Columbia.

-During the Civil War, portions of the territory, including Santa Fe, were briefly captured by forces of the Confederate Army in 1862.
-The only Chief Justice of New Mexico to be appointed under the Confederacy was Silas Hare, later to become a U.S. Congressman decades after the war.
-Hare resigned from the bench to become a colonel in the Confederate Army.